peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 * <code>[ToInt64Checked()](#ToInt64Checked)</code> - Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer after converting it to an integer by discarding its fractional part.
 * <code>[ToInt64IfExact()](#ToInt64IfExact)</code> - Converts this number's value to a 64-bit signed integer if it can fit in a 64-bit signed integer without rounding to a different numerical value.
 * <code>[ToInt64Unchecked()](#ToInt64Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 64-bit signed integer.
+* <code>[ToSByteChecked()](#ToSByteChecked)</code> - Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.
+* <code>[ToSByteIfExact()](#ToSByteIfExact)</code> - Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer without rounding to a different numerical value.
+* <code>[ToSByteUnchecked()](#ToSByteUnchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.
 * <code>[ToString()](#ToString)</code> - Returns the value of this object in text form.
+* <code>[ToUInt16Checked()](#ToUInt16Checked)</code> - Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
+* <code>[ToUInt16IfExact()](#ToUInt16IfExact)</code> - Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer without rounding to a different numerical value.
+* <code>[ToUInt16Unchecked()](#ToUInt16Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 16-bit unsigned integer.
+* <code>[ToUInt32Checked()](#ToUInt32Checked)</code> - Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer after converting it to an integer by discarding its fractional part.
+* <code>[ToUInt32IfExact()](#ToUInt32IfExact)</code> - Converts this number's value to a 32-bit signed integer if it can fit in a 32-bit signed integer without rounding to a different numerical value.
+* <code>[ToUInt32Unchecked()](#ToUInt32Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 32-bit signed integer.
+* <code>[ToUInt64Checked()](#ToUInt64Checked)</code> - Converts this number's value to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer after converting it to an integer by discarding its fractional part.
+* <code>[ToUInt64IfExact()](#ToUInt64IfExact)</code> - Converts this number's value to a 64-bit unsigned integer if it can fit in a 64-bit unsigned integer without rounding to a different numerical value.
+* <code>[ToUInt64Unchecked()](#ToUInt64Unchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 64-bit unsigned integer.

 <a id="Abs"></a>
 ### Abs